 The Asbury University Social Work Program is accredited by the Council on Social Work Education, Commission on Accreditation.

-Memberships include the Association of Independent Kentucky Colleges and Universities, Christian University Consortium, Council for Christian Colleges and Universities, American Association of Colleges for Teacher Education, Kentucky Independent University Foundation, National Athletic Intercollegiate Association, National Association of Independent Colleges and Universities, National Christian University Athletic Association, Southeastern Library Network, Inc., The University Board, and National Association of Student Financial Aid Administrators.
+Memberships include the Association of Independent Kentucky Colleges and Universities, Christian University Consortium, Council for Christian Colleges and Universities, American Association of Colleges for Teacher Education, Kentucky Independent University Foundation, National Athletic Intercollegiate Association, National Association of Independent Colleges and Universities, National Christian University Athletic Association, Southeastern Library Network, Inc., The University Board, Accreditation Council for Business Schools and Programs, and National Association of Student Financial Aid Administrators.

 University chapters of organizations related to various professional groups: Kentucky Education Association – Student Program, Sigma Delta Pi (Spanish), Sigma Zeta (physical sciences), Phi Beta Lambda (business), Phi Alpha Theta (history), Pi Kappa Delta (speech), the Music Educators National Conference, the Student Association for Health, Physical Education and Recreation, Society of Collegiate Journalists, and the Student Chapter of the National Association of Teachers of Singing (SNATS).

 THE WILMORE CAMPUS

 Thousands of people have walked the paths of the beautiful Asbury University campus, graced with Georgian‑colonial architecture, set on 65 acres of gently rolling hills of the Kentucky bluegrass.
 The total University property, including the campus, covers more than 700 acres.
 At the entrance to the campus is a semi‑circle drive which borders a tree-shaded area, dotted in the spring and summer with park benches.
 Go to asbury.edu/about-us/university-profile/facilities to learn about campus facilities.